 Types of Milk Explained

 Check your shopping list—how many gallons of milk do you plan to purchase for you and your kids this week?
 What types of milk do you buy?
+What milk is healthy for you?
 If you’re like most Americans, you have milk in your refrigerator, but what type of milk are you drinking?

 Many Americans opt for whole milk—which is actually 3.25% milkfat by weight—not as much as many people think.
 There are 150 calories in an 8-ounce glass of whole milk, with 8 grams of fat (12 percent of daily value).

-And if you are concerned about consuming fat, there is good news.
+And if you are concerned about consuming fat, there is good news about the health benefits of whole milk.
 There’s a growing body of evidence that suggests not all saturated fats are the same.
 While more research is needed on the potential benefits of dairy fats, experts agree milk plays an important role in a healthy diet in the overall context of the total diet, nutrients and calories.

 There also are other options for those who have different health needs or taste preferences, including reduced fat (2% milk), low-fat (1% milk) and fat-free (or skim) milk.
 Here are the facts about the other types of milk in the dairy case.